-If you are a talented swimmer or diver, you might be able to get a scholarship to study in America.
+If you are a talented swimmer or diver, you might be able to get a swimming scholarship in America to study.
 One option is a NAIA scholarship, which is the National Association of Intercollegiate Athletics.
 Here is what you need to know about NAIA Swimming and Diving Scholarships in America.

 Why Go for an NAIA Swimming Scholarship?